SachidaPokhrel/Class_Reproducibility/06_IterationsFunctions/06_Inclass_Assignment_IterationsFunctions.md

 ### Question 5.

-**Using your function, compute the distance between Auburn, AL and New York City** a.
-Subset/filter the Cities.csv data to include only the latitude and longitude values you need and input as input to your function.
+**Using your function, compute the distance between Auburn, AL and New York City**

+1. Subset/filter the Cities.csv data to include only the latitude and longitude values you need and input as input to your function.

 ``` r
 #Load library